 The Greeks are very superstitious and believe a lot in religion but also in supernatural or paranormal phenomenon.
 Traditions and superstitions vary from island to island, from villages to villages and from region to region.

-Here are some of the many Greek traditions still honoured in Greek modern culture, no matter people's age, until today.
+You will find bellow the many Greek traditions still honoured in Greek modern culture, no matter people's age, until today.

 List of traditions and superstisions